Prabhav55221/llm-responsiveness/README.md

-# LLM Trustworthiness Analysis
+# LLM Responsiveness Analysis

-This project evaluates the trustworthiness of different LLMs for annotating democratic discourse using the ternary comparison task from "Augmentative Retrieval: A Framework for Multi-Aspect Document Reranking".
+This project evaluates different LLMs for annotating democratic discourse using the ternary comparison task from "Augmentative Retrieval: A Framework for Multi-Aspect Document Reranking".

 ## Overview

-We compare 6 LLMs on their ability to replicate GPT-4o annotations for topicality, novelty, and added value comparisons of social media posts:
+This analysis compares 6 LLMs on their ability to replicate GPT-4o annotations for topicality, novelty, and added value comparisons of social media posts:

 1. **GPT-4o** (baseline)
 2. **GPT-4o-mini**